larrylawl/old-personal-webpage/_posts/notes/2019-12-31-coursera-dl-notes.md

 > Logistic regression’s weights w should be initialized randomly rather than to all zeros, because if you initialize to all zeros, then logistic regression will fail to learn a useful decision boundary because it will fail to “break symmetry”, True/False?

 True, Logistic Regression doesn't have a hidden layer.
 If you initialize the weights to zeros, the first example x fed in the logistic regression will output zero but the derivatives of the Logistic Regression depend on the input x (because there's no hidden layer) which is not zero.
 So at the second iteration, the weights values follow x's distribution and are different from each other if x is not a constant vector.

+# Course 2: Improving Deep Neural Networks - Hyperparameter tuning, Regularization and Optimization
+## Practical Aspects of Deep Learning
+### Learning Outcomes
+1. Dropout Regularisation

+Intuition: Can't rely on any one feature, so we have to spread out weight

+Prevent overfitting (putting all eggs in one basket)

+> Why divide by `keep_prob`

+Maintain expected value of _a3_

+> Why do we remove dropout in at test time?

+Ensure that our predictions are deterministic at test time.

+Drawback: cost function J is less well defined (as every iteration we eliminate nodes at random)

+Solution: Turn off dropout first (ie `keep_prob = 1`) and check that J is monotonely decreasing.
+This ensures that our gradient descent is implemented correctly.
+THen turn on dropout.

+### Early stopping
+> Not recommended as it couples both optimising cost function J and solving overfitting.

+### Vanis